romanzy313/otp/README.md

 The `customData` field can store arbitrary JSON-encodable information inside the token, allowing the developer to ensure that solved tokens are not used for other purposes.

-When issuing a token with `allowReuseOfSolvedToken` enabled, solutions for solved tokens are overriden to some constant value, default is `S`.
-Next time `getTokenInformation` is called, it will be aware that the token is solved.
+When issuing a token with `allowReuseOfSolvedToken` enabled, values for solved tokens in storage are overridden to s constant value `S`.
+The next time `getTokenInformation` is called, it will know that the token is solved.

-This library depends on `crypto` module.
-All cryptographic operations are performed using this module
+This library depends on the `crypto` module.
+All cryptographic operations are performed using this module.

 ## Important notes